Nungari-Miriam/Airline-Loyalty-Program/README.md

-**Airline Loyalty Program Analysis**
+**AIRLINE LOYALTY PROGRAM**

 This project involved conducting a comprehensive analysis of an airline loyalty program to uncover patterns and identify opportunities for enhancing member engagement.
-Utilizing SQL, the analysis focused on two main datasets:
+Utilizing SQL, the analysis focused on two main tables:

 1. Customer Flight Activity:
 Loyalty Number: Unique identifier for each customer.